 How is preventive medicine different from curative medicine?

 Preventive medicine acts before disease or in its earliest stages.
 Curative medicine acts when disease is already present, aiming to eliminate or control it.
 Both are necessary and complementary.
-The challenge is that current healthcare systems spend 97% of resources on cure and only 3% on prevention.
+The key difference is timing: the earlier an actionable risk is found, the more options exist to correct it with less harm.

 What are examples of preventive medicine?